Download PDFDownload eBook (ePub)

 • Is everything only by chance?
 What is the final aim of everything?

 • What is the meaning of life?

 • Can the wish for happiness, immortality, righteousness, etc. be fulfilled?

 • What do scientists say about the human spirit?

 • Is the human spirit merely the result of the evolution of matter?

-“Science disproved God’s existence.
-God was replaced by science and it gives a satisfactory answer for all.”
+“Science has disproved God’s existence.
+God has been replaced by science which gives a satisfactory answer for everything.”

 “I would believe in God if he showed himself to me.
 I want to see a miracle.”